0cjs/unfortunate/notes.md

   head of Google Search, to to _Welt am Sonntag._ [[welt2202]]
 - Ted Chiang, ["ChatGPT Is a Blurry JPEG of the Web,"][ny230209] _The New Yorker,_ 2023-02-09.
 - "...notorious bullshitters..."
-Melissa Heikkilä, ["Why you shouldn’t trust AI search engines"][mittr230214], _MIT Technology Review,_ 2023-02-14.
+Melissa Heikkilä, ["Why you shouldn't trust AI search engines"][mittr230214], _MIT Technology Review,_ 2023-02-14.
 - "Deep learning has absolutely nothing to do with intelligence...."
   [Comment by "Rebel Science"][10518757] on Gary Marcus, "A Few Words About
-  Bullshit: How MetaAI’s Galactica just jumped the shark"
+  Bullshit: How MetaAI's Galactica just jumped the shark"
 - "...confident bullshitters..."
 Melissa Heikkilä, ["How AI-generated text is poisoning the Internet"][mtr221220] _MIT Technology Review,_ 2022-12-20
 - Ian Bogost, ["Is This the Singularity for Standardized Tests?"][bog230321]